meoyushi/CosmicClassifier/README.md

+# Cosmic Classifier - IIT Roorkee Cognizance '25

-# CosmicClassifier
+# **Exploratory Data Analysis**

-## Importing Libraries : The notebook begins with essential imports and initial dataset loading.

-## Exploratory Data Analysis
-- **Loading the Dataset** : df = pd.read_csv("thermoracleTrain.csv") – Reads a CSV file (thermoracleTrain.csv) into a Pandas DataFrame named df.
+- **Loading the Dataset** :The CSV file (thermoracleTrain.csv) is loaded into a Pandas DataFrame named df.
-- **Displaying Column Names** : This prints the names of all columns in the dataset.
+- The dataset contains 60000 rows and 11 columns with the Prediction column with values 0 to 9, being the target column.
-- **Dataset Summary** : Mean for all columns (except Prediction) is almost zero indicating the data is scaled.
-Also there is presence of two categorical columns- Magnetic Field Strength and Radiation Levels.
+- **Dataset Statistic Summary** : Mean for all columns (except Prediction) is almost zero indicating the data is scaled.
+Two categorical columns are present - Magnetic Field Strength and Radiation Levels.

-## Dealing with Missing values in Numerical Columns
+## **Dealing with Missing values in Numerical Columns**
-- **Drop columns where Prediction is Null.** : Re-checks for missing values after handling them.
-Ideally, the output should now be zero for all columns.
+- Rows where the Prediction column is Null are dropped from the dataset.
-- **Filling the missing values in rest of numerical columns with the median of the respective columns**
+- The rest of the missing values in numerical columns are filled with the respective medians.
-- **Fairly Balanced** : The data is fairly balanced since no single class dominates significantly.
+- The value counts of the predicted classes show that the data is fairly balanced.

-## Categorical Columns Labeling and Cleaning
+## **Categorical Columns Labeling and Cleaning**
+- The categorical columns- Magnetic Field Strength and Radiation Levels have values Category_1 to Category_20 which are mapped to corresponding values of 1 to 20 (treating them as levels) to numerical columns.
+## **Univariate and Bivariate Feature Analysis**
+-

 # **Model Development and Training**
 We developed a custom neural network architecture for the classification task.
 Details of the same are as follows.